ramkumarrani/udacity-blockchain-projects/project4/README.md

 `http://localhost:8000/`

+## Install and Run Back End

+You can run following commands to install server side:

+To deploy the smart contract locally with 50 accounts, each with 5000 Ether:
+`ganache-cli -m <secret key> -a 50 -e 5000`
+`truffle migrate`

+To run unit test server side dApp:
+`truffle test ./test/flightSurety.js`

+To run the oracle:
+`npm run server`

 ## Testing FlightSurety DApp

 JavaScript and truffle testing frameworks were used to run unit tests.
 You will invoke `truffle test` to run these tests.
 My test output: